How to become a real estate agent

 - Legal U.S. resident

 - Pass the real estate licensing exam

 Once you know what your state requires, you can set goals for completing each step of the process outlined below.

-Every state requires some amount of formal real estate education for those seeking their license.
+Every state requires some amount of formal real estate education for those seeking their real estate agent license or broker license.
 Just like you wouldn’t want to trust a surgeon with your health if they weren’t properly trained, home buyers and sellers don’t want to trust you with their property without proof that you know what you’re doing.

 Pre-licensing programs can be offered through colleges, real estate agencies, and even online.
 The amount of required coursework varies from state to state.
 Some require as little as 30 hours while others require more than 100.

 If you are serious about learning how to become a real estate agent, you’ll want to find a program that is going to offer you a valuable experience.
 Here are some things to look for in a a good pre-licensing course:

 - Test preparation included